FabianaCampanari/olympics-scrapper/README.md

 # olympics-scrapper
-codes of the flags of all countries participating in the Olympics
+flags codes of all countries participating in the Olympics